tc13/sci-reports/README.md

 # sci-reports
-Simple python scripts for analysis of NGS data
+Simple python scripts for analysis of NGS data as required for manuscript...